louislimd/hugo-blog/content/post/Acute_pancreatitis.md

 1. The Massachusetts General Hospital Handbook of Internal Medicine 5e
 2. The Washington Manual of Medical Therapeutics 35e
 3. NMS surgery 6e
-4. UpToDate: "Etiology of acute pancreatitis", "Clinical manifestations and diagnosis of acute pancreatitis"
+4. UpToDate: "Etiology of acute pancreatitis", "Clinical manifestations and diagnosis of acute pancreatitis", "Predicting the severity of acute pancreatitis", "Management of acute pancreatitis"